 HERITAGE HIGHLIGHTS: The only art deco building in London still used for its original purpose.

 Within Freemason's Hall is Memorial Shrine, a memorial to the 3225 masons who perished in WWI.
 Central to this memorial is a gilt casket designed by Walter Gilbert, who also design the Victoria Memorial outside Buckingham Palace.
 The Freemasons' Hall was dedicated on 19 July 1933 by HRH The Duke of Connaught, KG, acting as Grand Master.

 Within the Hall are 24 temples; chambers used by various Masonic lodges and chapters as meeting rooms.
 Every temple is unique, and all are richly decorated in Art Deco style.
 At the core of the building is the Grand Temple, approached through massive bronze doors weighing over 1 ton each.
-The Temple chamber is often used for concerts and performances as well as a meeting place for Masonic lodges in the Greater London region.
+The Temple chamber seats 1700 people and is often used for concerts and performances as well as a meeting place for Masonic lodges in the Greater London region.